alpaca-lang/alpaca/README.md

   "symbols" from the `yecc` parser), building a list of top-level internal-only and exported functions for each module.
-The output of this is a global environment containing all exported functions by module and an environment of top-level functions per module.
+The output of this is a global environment containing all exported functions by module and an environment of top-level functions per module _or_ a list of found errors.
 - for each function defined in each module, check that every variable and function reference is valid.
 For function applications, arity is checked where the function applied is not in a variable.

-Entirely possible that the `yecc` parser should just return proper error reporting structures alongside a better AST than the tuples it does now.

 # Current TODO
 An unordered list of what it will take to get to something usable, even before worrying about tooling around dependency management, etc (doesn't include type checker):

-- unit type/constructor
 - binaries
 - booleans
 - strings